The French Tarot game - SHOGIX.NET

 11 DCoeur 9 .8Coeur

-East forgets to cash the 16 before the 15, losing a valuable discard from WEST (declarer having been able to mask the 16 at trick 7, West cannot be sure where the 16 is located).
-Trick 11: WEST could have saved his QHeart because the declarer ruffs undoubtedly this suit and has only 2 trumps left.
+East forgets to cash the 16 before the 15, thereby losing a valuable discard from WEST (since declarer was able to conceal the 16 at trick 7, West can no longer be certain of that card location).
+Trick 11 : WEST for his part could have spared his QHeart because the declarer is bound to ruff that suit and now has only two trumps left.

 Trick 12 to 15